For more information on Gainful Employment please click the logo below:

-To prepare competent entry-level phlebotomy technicians in a cognitive (knowledge) Psychomotor (skills) and affective (behavior) learning domain.
+To prepare competent entry-level phlebotomy technicians in a cognitive (knowledge) Psychomotor (skills) and effective (behavior) learning domain.
 Preparing them for Graduation and National Board exam success.
 (80% pass rate).

 The job market is very good and opportunities are expected to rise in the future.
 Phlebotomists, especially those with a certification, are in high demand in clinics, hospitals, nursing homes and blood donor collection and processing facilities, State and Nationwide.
 In many states medical laboratories now require Phlebotomists to possess a certificate for a nationally approved Program

 The TMCC Phlebotomy Program has a limited enrollment of twelve students.
 The program begins in the Fall only and the method of delivery is on campus.
 Admission requirements are the same as any new student entering TMCC.
 (See admission policy) Students are required to earn a “C” or better in all the courses in the Phlebotomy Curriculum.
 An overall grade point average or 2.00 is required for successful completion of the program.
 Students must complete the majority of the program curriculum to proceed to a Clinical Rotation.
 Those students that successfully complete the program requirements attend the graduation ceremonies and receive a certificate of program completion.
 Students are then eligible to take a National Certification Exam.
 Passing a national exam is not contingent of receiving a program completion certificate.

 TMCC is a recognized test site for the National Center for Competency Testing. http://www.ncctinc.com